AngeloGalav/gauntlet/README.md

         - [ ] description of the problem, why is it useful (maybe statistics of internet scammed people estimate etc)
         - [ ] description of some SoTA approaches and how they work

+- [ ] Testing
+    - [ ] RVAA beefy testing, tends to predict images as FAKE too much, and its gradcam is broken too.
+    - [ ] Run Mixed notebook too and test it with the webapp

 - [ ] Notebooks
-    - [ ] Fix notebooks for the final consegna
+    - [ ] Beautify notebooks for the final consegna

 - [ ] Misc
-    - [ ] do start script for webapp
+    - [x] do start script for webapp
     - [ ] Add text for various explanations
     - [ ] solve all the other code TODOs (ctrl+shift+f TODO)

-- [ ] REWORK EVERYTHING SO THAT WE HAVE 2 OUTPUT NEURONS INSTEAD OF 1!!!!!!!!!
+- [x] REWORK EVERYTHING SO THAT WE HAVE 2 OUTPUT NEURONS INSTEAD OF 1!!!!!!!!!

 ## Data